How the rioters who stormed the Capitol came dangerously close to Pence

 Meanwhile, the joint session of Congress convened at 1 p.m. in the House chamber for an alphabetical roll call of each state’s electoral college results, quickly pausing when Trump’s allies protested Biden’s victory in Arizona, which sent Pence and senators across the Capitol to their chamber to debate challenges to that state’s electoral vote.

-At 1:09 p.m., Sund said he told the top Capitol security officials, House Sergeant at Arms Paul Irving and Senate Sergeant at Arms Michael Stenger, that he wanted an emergency declaration and to call in the National Guard.
+At 1:09 p.m., Sund said he told the top Capitol security officials, House Sergeant-at-Arms Paul Irving and Senate Sergeant-at-Arms Michael Stenger, that he wanted an emergency declaration and to call in the National Guard.

 At 1:50 p.m., the D.C. police on-scene commander declared a riot.